jviquerat/shapes/README.md

 - ```ri``` is the local radius around control point ```i```.
 It measures how far the local control points are from the point you provided
 - ```ei``` is a local measure of sharpness

+Give a look at the examples below for a better understanding of the effects of radius and sharpness parameters.

 ## Random shape

 ```